Harrison family of Virginia: Local educators, physicians, and authors

 Gessner married Prof. George Tucker's daughter Eliza, and their daughter Mary Stuart (1834–1917) married Prof. Francis Smith.
-She became an author and translator at the university; her Virginia Cookery Book (1885) was one of the nation’s first modern day cookbooks.
+She became an author and translator at the university; her Virginia Cookery Book (1885) was one of the nation's first modern day cookbooks.
 She also played a pivotal role in the establishment of a church on the University of Virginia campus.
 She was among the country's early advocates for women's rights, speaking on behalf of Virginia women in Chicago at the 1893 World's Congress of Women.
 (Note: The Women's Congress was part of the Chicago World's Fair, the closing ceremonies of which were cancelled due to the assassination of five-term mayor Carter Harrison III of the James River family.)
 At the request of the Virginia governor, in 1895 she represented the commonwealth's female workers at the Board of Women's convention at the International Exposition in Atlanta.

-Mary Stuart's daughter, Rosalie Smith (1870–1956), married an aforementioned descendant of the James River family, Dr. Isaac Carrington Harrison; Carrington again was a descendant of Edmund Harrison of the Oaks, and a son of Rev. J. Hartwell Harrison and his wife, Anne Mayo Carrington.
-Carrington was the first of three by that name to take an M.D. at the university.
-His son Hartwell Harrison (1909–1984) became chief of the Urology Dept. at Peter Bent Brigham Hospital in Boston, MA. and was a professor of surgery at Harvard.
+Mary Stuart's daughter, Rosalie Smith (1870–1956), married the aforementioned Dr. Isaac Carrington Harrison; Carrington was the first of three by that name to take an M.D. at the University of Virginia.
+His son Hartwell Harrison (1909–1984) did likewise, became chief of the Urology Dept. at Peter Bent Brigham Hospital in Boston, MA., and was a professor of surgery at Harvard.
 He was a member of the surgical team which in 1954 brought kidney transplantation to the world; he removed the donor's kidney, and then assisted with the recipient's operation.
 He was a co-author of the textbook Urology.

 Other Harrisons in Virginia

 A Prince William County line was founded by Burr Harrison (1637–1697) originally of Westminster, England.
 This line includes Virginia House delegates, U.S. congressmen, and a judge.
-Among them are Burr Harrison (1734-1790) and his namesake.
+Among them are Burr Harrison (1734–1790) and his namesake.

 Another York County line begins with Richard Harrison (1600–1664) from Essex, England.